 She encourages others and shows young women it’s okay to embrace their natural bodies.

 The Disney channel icon we all grew up watching is now a true advocate for women.
 Demi has always been so open online to inspire young women.
 She has often discussed her own battles with body image and how it led her down a dark path of an eating disorder.

-She continues to speak up on how damaging these stereotypes are.
+She continues to speak up about how damaging these stereotypes are.
 The now confident bursting singer is known for her ‘no f*cks given’ approach to body positivity and promoting a healthy mindset.
 She even shared an image of her unedited legs in a bikini bashing the disturbing stereotype of thigh gaps.

-The Lizzie Maguire legend has been dealing with the media and it’s cruel concept of body image for longer than we can imagine.
+The Lizzie Maguire legend has been dealing with the media and its cruel concept of body image for longer than we can imagine.

 Hillary still chooses to never let the media control her body image, she advocates for women to not only accept their natural bodies but appreciate and love them.
 She even once shared a pap pick taken to shame her post-pregnancy body.
 She expresses that she has ‘flaws’ and she is not going to be made to feel bad about that.

-In a post, she dedicates to all young girls, women and mothers out there she shares an important message, “let’s be proud of what we've got and stop wasting precious time in the day wishing we were different, better, and unflawed.”
-As a healthy woman entering her 30s she destroys the media’s control over her and encourages women to do the same.
+In a post, she dedicates to all young girls, women, and mothers out there she shares an important message, “let’s be proud of what we've got and stop wasting precious time in the day wishing we were different, better, and unflawed.”
+As a healthy woman entering her 30s, she destroys the media’s control over her and encourages women to do the same.

-The fashion icon, film star and singer, has always been aware of her platform as she continuously shares encouraging and downright normal messages with her fans, from laughing at her own pap photos to warning Euphoria fans of the show’s dark nature.
+The fashion icon, film star, and singer has always been aware of her platform as she continuously shares encouraging and downright normal messages with her fans, from laughing at her own pap photos to warning Euphoria fans of the show’s dark nature.

 She is a responsible role model to all young women out there.
 As one that has always been real and worked with pride to ensure she never contributes to unrealistic beauty standards or the cruel body image narrative.